Dresden: Sacred buildings

 The Hofkirche was the church of the royal household.
 Augustus the Strong, who desired to be King of Poland, converted to Catholicism, as Polish kings had to be Catholic.
 At that time Dresden was strictly Protestant.
 Augustus the Strong ordered the building of the Hofkirche, the Roman Catholic Cathedral, to establish a sign of Roman Catholic religious importance in Dresden.
 The church is the cathedral "Sanctissimae Trinitatis" since 1980.
 The crypt of the Wettin Dynasty is located within the church.
-King Augustus III of Poland is buried in the cathedral, as one of very few Polish Kings to be buried outside the Wawel Cathedral in Kraków.
+King Augustus III of Poland is buried in the cathedral, as one of the very few Polish kings to be buried outside the Wawel Cathedral in Kraków.

 In contrast to the Hofkirche, the Lutheran Frauenkirche located at the Neumarkt was built almost contemporaneously by the citizens of Dresden.
 The city's historic Kreuzkirche was reconsecrated in 1388.

-There are also other churches in Dresden, for example the Russian Orthodox St. Simeon of the Wonderful Mountain Church in the Südvorstadt district.
+There are also other churches in Dresden, like the Russian Orthodox St. Simeon of the Wonderful Mountain Church in the Südvorstadt district.